danyyen/Order-Intelligence/README.md

 On failure isolation, since this trips people up: a run is fail fast within a dataset's own track.
 If order history's quality gate fails, order history stops there and doesn't upload a bad batch.
 That does not take down open orders or inventory, those are separate subprocess chains and keep going on their own.
 What I mean by "independent" is dataset level, not stage level.
 You can also rerun a single dataset's track on its own with `--from`, without touching the other two.

-Every stage is a standalone script that reads whatever the previous stage's latest output is and writes its own output.
-The filesystem is the interface between stages, not shared memory.
+Every stage is a standalone script that reads whatever the previous stage's latest output is and writes its own output. **The filesystem is the interface between stages, not shared memory**.
 That makes each stage independently runnable and debuggable on its own.
+Each output row includes a deterministic row hash that will later support incremental warehouse loading.

 `run_pipeline.py` orchestrates all of it as subprocesses, not a scheduler, not a DAG engine, just a script that runs each stage in order, logs everything, and stops a given track on its first critical failure.
 This is meant to be a step toward Airflow, not a replacement for it.
 Once there's a real warehouse layer to coordinate against, the stage logic here should translate fairly directly into Airflow tasks.
 Why not Airflow yet, why pseudonymization is incremental rather than rebuilt each run, and a few other real design calls are covered in [docs/DECISIONS.md](docs/DECISIONS.md).

+## Privacy boundary

+Worth being precise about this instead of just saying "pseudonymized" and moving on.
+- Customer names, product descriptions, and SKU codes are mapped to stable fake identifiers through the shared mapping tables, computed before any sensitive field is dropped.
+Employee usernames and internal constant fields (created_by_user, company_code) aren't pseudonymized at all, they're dropped outright inside the pseudonymization scripts themselves, since nothing downstream needs the raw values and there's no mapping table to ever leak.
+- Mappings live locally, never in the repo, never in S3.
+The `.gitignore` keeps them out by default.
+- This is pseudonymization, not anonymization.
+Order dates, routes, quantities, and amounts still travel downstream and can still be sensitive operational information, especially for low volume customer/product combinations where surrounding context might make an identity guessable.
+I'm not claiming this data is safe to hand to anyone; I'm claiming the direct identifiers are gone.
+- Order number and purchase order number remain unchanged because, in this environment, they function as operational transaction identifiers rather than direct personal identifiers.
+Organizations with different privacy requirements may choose to pseudonymize these fields as well.

+#### Real Production-Sized Run

+- Processed approximately **553,000** order history rows
+- Processed approximately **4,500** open order rows
+- Processed approximately **5,800** inventory rows
+- Completed in approximately **2 minutes (124.07 seconds)**
+- Deterministically pseudonymized sensitive identifiers
+- Uploaded approved batches to Amazon S3

 ## Quality gates